MicrosoftDocs/power-automate-docs/articles/ui-flows/run-ui-flow.md

 When an attended UI flow starts on the target machine, we recommend that you avoid interacting with your device until the run completes.

-## Schedule multiple UI flows on the same device
+## Run multiple UI flows on the same device one after the other

 You can schedule multiple UI flows to run on one or more devices.
 If more than one UI flow is triggered to run on the same device, Power Automate will follow these rules: